rangsimanketkaew/deepcv/tutorials/3-training-model.md

 ============================== DONE ==============================
 ```

 Once you see the line "=== DONE===" the training is completed.
-You can then use the output saved in the folder you specified in the input file for further work, i.e., generating CV.
+You can then use the output saved in the folder you specified in the input file for further work, i.e., generating CVs.